 PRAYER AFTER COMMUNION

-a faithful minister and preacher of this holy Eucharist.
+to be a faithful steward and preacher of this great mystery,

 Has not God in fact won for himself a claim on all our love?
 From all eternity he has loved us.
 And it is in this vein that he speaks to us: “O man, consider carefully that I first loved you.
 You had not yet appeared in the light of day, nor did the world yet exist, but already I loved you.
 From all eternity I have loved you.”